Axalp: History

 As part of the Walser sphere, traditional economy and culture is closely related to that of the Upper Valais.

 The production of the Mutschler (Mutschli) cheese of Brienz is closely related to the alpine cheese of Obergoms (which latter cheese has been developed into the Raclette cheese of the modern period).

-Alpine transhumance continues to be cultivated, but has been somewhat reduced in intensity during the first half of the 20th century.
+Alpine transhumance continues to be practised, but has been somewhat reduced in intensity during the first half of the 20th century.
 Lütschentälti, south of the Tschingel ridge, used to be part of Axalp but in 1931 was discontinued as cattle pasture, reducing cattle transhumance from three to two seasonal levels.
 One of the historical buildings, dated c.
 1520, was moved to the Ballenberg open air museum in 2003.

 With the development of tourism in the region in the late 19th century, two hotels were built below Axalp, near Hüttboden hamlet.

 Two Brienz teachers, Peter Flück-Eggler and Johann Michel Eggler opened Pension Axalp in 1879, at 1535 m.